rlawjdghek/rlawjdghek.github.io/_posts/Paper&Knowledge/2021-08-14-paper_tips.md

 11. We <u>tackle the issue</u> of generalization in DML by designing diverse learning tasks complementing standard supervised training, leveraging only the comonly provided training samples and labels.
 [DIVA: Diverse Visual Feature Aggregation for Deep Metric Learning]

+12. <u>To tackle them</u>, we propose a residual learning framework to make the learning process stable and efficient.
+[Distilling Knowledge via Knowledge Review.]

 #### Background

 1. Figure.3 illustrates the thress types of outliers that often serve as a <u>de-facto-standard</u>: [Revisiting time series outlier detection: definitions and benchmarks.]